Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 Now the test passes.

-Next lets look at trimming the string.
+Next let's look at trimming the string.

-In the requirements I did say "any whitespace" so lets test with a space on one end and a tab on the other.
+In the requirements I did say "any whitespace" so let's test with a space on one end and a tab on the other.

 ```rust,noplayground
 # fn split_around_many_recurse<'a>(input: &'a str, sub_string: &str, collection: &mut Vec<&'a str>) {